commercetools/commercetools-sync-java/docs/usage/CUSTOMER_SYNC.md

     }

 ```
-As soon, as the referenced parent category draft is supplied to the sync, the draft will be created/updated and the
+As soon, as the referenced parent Category draft is supplied to the sync, the draft will be created/updated and the
 `CustomObject` will be removed from the target project.

 ##### Syncing from a commercetools project